Next application deadline -- 14 October 2019, 11.59 PM Brussels time

 The applicant endorses the five ethical principles of journalism (truth and accuracy, independence, fairness and impartiality, humanity and accountability) as suggested by the Ethical Journalism Network as well as the national codes of ethics that are in force (see https://ethicaljournalismnetwork.org/who-we-are/5-principles-of-journalism).

 Journalismfund.eu supports costs related to journalistic research for all media.
 This can include travel, translation, access to pay-databases or simply time to research.
-We do not support fixed costs such as office costs, investments such as cameras or computers or production costs.
+We do not support fixed costs such as office costs, investments such as cameras or computers or production costs, nor do we support food and beverages.

 Download (Excel) HERE an example of how to make a budget.